huahaiy/talks/conj2018/PITCHME.md

 ### Meta-circularity

-- Turn a topic into a function, use the function in a topic
+- Turn a topic into a function, then use the function in another topic

 ```clojure
 [(create-topic-func